whipowill/d2-plugy-qol/Mods/README.md

 - Upgrade 3 gems -> 1 higher rank gem
 - Downgrade gem -> 3 lower rank gems
 - Use a key w/ a socketed item and get the runes back
-- Use a key w/ the armor/weapon upgrade recipe to downgrade item
 - Socket any item (including unique or set items) w/ a Hel Rune

 ### DROPMOD